ingadhoc/sale/sale_exception_print/README.rst

 Sale Exception Print
 ====================

-Add an exception print if the credit limit is exceeded Partner
+It adds an exception for printing a quotation if the partner's credit limit es exceeded

 Installation
 ============